tpfeeney/academic_paper_in_markdown/README.md

 Ill work on this as I learn more.
 Im really new at this so if there are changes that can improve these please let me know.

+Things Ive Included:

+Tables in landscape two ways, both included after the references

+In text figures and figures after the reference section

+Things im still learning how to do

+Include in text DAG or DAG at the end of a document; will likely require me learning TikzDevice

+Learning how to get a table to insert correctly in text with two column format

+Figure out how to get the tables to render appropriately when knitted to word-the tables currently only work when knitted to PDF

 ...more to come.